hopperfund/events/index.md

 - This includes any related events, like drinks/after-parties.
 - Check if there a suitable amount of wheelchair-friendly seating space both in and out of the auditoriums.
 - Consider whether attendees get to all necessary areas (registration, talks, food, bathrooms) in a reasonable time and whether you're happy with that entrance being their impression of your event.
-- Check if there enough seating in break-out spaces for those who are pregnant or tire easily?
+- Check if there enough seating in break-out spaces for those who are pregnant or tire easily.
 - Consider whether [speakers can access the stage](https://modelviewculture.com/pieces/unlocking-the-invisible-elevator-accessibility-at-tech-conferences).

 ####Catering